tfaramar/gRPCaesar/README.md

 # gRPCaesar Microservice

-## Description
+## Overview

+gRPCaesar is a microservice built with gRPC.
+It has two components:

+1. gRPCaesar client: Written in Go, the client accepts input from command-line flags and makes a request to the Cipher service with that input.
-gRPCaesar is a Go gRPC client that connects to a Node.js gRPC service to encode and decode text using the Caesar cipher encryption technique.
+2. Cipher service: Written in Node.js, the service encodes or decodes the received text using the Caesar cipher encryption technique.

 ## How the service works

+The Cipher service interface defined in the cipher.proto file includes two simple RPC service methods: EncodeMessage and DecodeMessage.

 <img src="assets/gRPCaesar_diagram.png">